 The Fair Play Award is selected by the match officials and recognises the team who showcase rugby’s values of integrity, passion, solidarity, discipline and respect.
-This year's recipient was Canada.
+This year's recipient is Canada.

-Try of the Series: Amee-Leigh Murphy Crowe (IRE), v USA in Langford
+Try of the Series: Rhona Lloyd (GBR, v France in Hong Kong)

 This award is for the player who demonstrated the most consistency and delivered the greatest impact against four key criteria – carries, offloads, line-breaks and tackles.

-This year’s winner was Australia’s Charlotte Caslick, who made 85 tackles, 27 breaks, 38 offloads and 159 carries throughout the season.
+This year’s winner is Fiji's Reapi Ulunisau, who made 78 tackles, 28 breaks, 76 offloads and 152 carries throughout the season.

-The awards ceremony for the men’s Series will be held in Los Angeles after the final round on 27-28 August and the World Rugby Sevens Player of the Year Award (men and women) will be presented at the annual World Rugby Awards ceremony in November 2022.
+The awards ceremony for the men’s Series will be held in London after the final round on 20-21 May and the World Rugby Sevens Player of the Year Award (men and women) will be presented at the annual World Rugby Awards ceremony in October 2023.